United 2026 FIFA World Cup bid: FIFA soccer tournament hosting experiences

-In addition, all three countries have hosted at least one Olympic football tournament.
-Canada played host in Montreal 1976, Mexico in Mexico City 1968, and the United States hosted twice – in Los Angeles 1984 and Atlanta 1996.
+In addition, all three countries had hosted at least one Olympic soccer tournament: Canada played host in Montreal 1976, Mexico in Mexico City 1968, and the United States hosted thrice – in St. Louis 1904, Los Angeles 1984 and Atlanta 1996.
 The Atlanta Games were the first to include a women's tournament.

 Bid committee

 On July 6, 2017, a United Bid Committee was officially formed by the national federations of Canada, Mexico, and the United States, to kick off the bidding process to bring the 2026 World Cup to North America.